Sanjay-j-p/GUI_rosbag_webcam_recorder/README.md

     catkin_make or catkin build

-3.Run the GUI script to see the above metioned features.
+3.Run Roscore

     roscore

+3.Run the GUI script to see the above metioned features

     rosrun webcam_recorder gui.py

 ### Contributions: